themitch22/Project-Ago/README.md

 # Project-Ago
-(Ago - Latin Singular Indicitive; To do, drive, lead; pass or spend time) Small portable delta 3D printer using CNC routed ACM
+(Ago - Latin Singular Indicitive; To do, drive, lead; pass or spend time)

+A Small portable delta 3D printer using CNC routed ACM

 Project goals:
 - Using ACM (DiBond, Alubond) sheets to create the main chassis of the printer with a CNC router.